sunitparekh/data-anonymization/README.md

 3. To run anonymization in parallel at Table level, provided no FK constraint on tables use DataAnon::Parallel::Table strategy
 4. For large table to load them in batches from table set 'batch_size' and it will use RoR's batch mode processing.
 Checkout [example](https://github.com/sunitparekh/data-anonymization/blob/master/examples/whitelist_dsl.rb) on how to use batch processing.
 5. Make sure to give proper case for fields and table names.
+6. Use skip and continue to apply different strategies for records.

 ## DSL Generation